ML-KULeuven/ocus-explain/README.md

 # Efficiently Explaining CSPs with Unsatisfiable Subset Optimization

+This repo contains the code of two papers: the conference version at IJCAI 2021 and the journal version at JAIR 2023.

+# JAIR 2023 code

+The repo with code and notebooks to run the experiments can be found in `jair2023/`, the code itself is in `jair2023/code/`.

+We highly recommend using this (newer) version of the code!

+# IJCAI 2021 code

-This repo contains the code to the paper accepted at IJCAI 21 [Efficiently Explaining CSPs with Unsatisfiable Subset Optimization](https://arxiv.org/pdf/2105.11763).
+The rest of this README is about the code to the paper accepted at IJCAI 21 [Efficiently Explaining CSPs with Unsatisfiable Subset Optimization](https://arxiv.org/pdf/2105.11763).

 To cite this paper, add the following temporary entry: